 In an ecosystem like WellthCare, prescription drug coverage is not a siloed, adversarial cost center but an integrated component designed for health and savings.
 Key differentiators include:

-2. Formularies Aligned with Health, Not Just Rebates: Medication recommendations and coverage are integrated with the member's personalized preventive care plan, promoting adherence and better outcomes.
+- Formularies Aligned with Health, Not Just Rebates: Formularies are built around health outcomes, not rebate profits.
+Medication recommendations tie into your personalized preventive care plan, boosting adherence and results.

-3. Seamless Access and Adherence Tools: Integrated apps provide medication reminders, easy refills through the aligned pharmacy, and visibility into personalized pricing, all of which improve health and reduce downstream medical claims.
+- Seamless Access and Adherence Tools: Integrated apps give you medication reminders, easy refills, and upfront pricing—all of which help you stay on track and reduce downstream claims.

-Ultimately, while standard health benefits do cover prescription drugs through a complex formulary system, the future lies in integrated models that align incentives.
-The goal shifts from simply managing a list of drugs to creating a system where better pharmacy care actively contributes to lower overall costs, improved health, and even wealth-building for the employee-turning a traditional pain point into a source of value and engagement.
+Standard health benefits do cover prescription drugs through a complex formulary system.
+But the future lies in integrated models that align incentives.
+The goal shifts from simply managing a list of drugs to creating a system where better pharmacy care actively contributes to lower overall costs, improved health, and even wealth-building for the employee.
+That turns a traditional headache into a source of value and engagement.